-- (a) the Applicant has been able to pay all its debts as and when they become due and has not failed to comply with a statutory demand under section 459F(1) of the Corporations Act 2001 (Commonwealth); - (b) a meeting has not been convened to place it in voluntary liquidation or to appoint an administrator; - (c) an application has not been made to a court for the Applicant to be wound up without that application being dismissed within one month; - (d) a controller (as defined in the Corporations Act 2001 (Commonwealth)) of any of the Applicant's assets has not been appointed; or - (e) the Applicant has not proposed to enter into or enters into any form of arrangement with its creditors or any of them, including a deed of company arrangement;
+- (a) the Applicant is unable to pay all its debts as and when they become due or it has failed to comply with a statutory demand under section 459F(1) of the Corporations Law; - (b) a meeting is convened to place it in voluntary liquidation or to appoint an administrator; - (c) an application is made to a court for it to be wound up and that application is not dismissed within one month; - (d) the appointment of a controller (as defined in the Corporations Law) of any of its assets; or - (e) the Applicant proposes to enter into or enters into any form of arrangement with its creditors or any of them, including a deed of company arrangement.

 "Southern Sydney Freight Line" means rail infrastructure to be constructed by ARTC along the existing rail corridor adjacent to the existing rail track between Macarthur and Sefton in Sydney.
-The new line will connect the Network at Macarthur with the metropolitan freight only network at Sefton and provide direct independent access to Enfield, Chullora and Port Botany;
+The new line will connect the Network at Macarthur with the metropolitan freight only network at Sefton and provide direct independent access to Enfield, Chullora and Port Botany.